arcticgupta/auth-angular/README.md

 # AngularSrc

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

-The EAN stack is included in auth-EAN repo.
+##The EAN stack is present at https://github.com/arcticgupta/auth-mongoDB-express-nodejs

 ## Development server